modal-labs/quillman/README_DOCS.md

-# QuiLLMan: Voice Chat with LLMs
+# QuiLLMan: Voice Chat with Moshi

 [QuiLLMan](https://github.com/modal-labs/quillman) is a complete voice chat application built on Modal: you speak and the chatbot speaks back!